Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

 \begin{introthm} Any mixed admissible restricted MFTPC is equivalent to the Deligne tensor product of stable limits of subquotients of usual parabolic category $\cO$ for the general linear Lie algebra. \end{introthm}

-We also use the aforementioned stability phenomena to prove a stability result on parabolic Kazhdan--Lusztig polynomials in type A. We glue these restricted categorifications to form full MFTPCs of every admissible type.
-As mentioned earlier, Webster has already constructed these categorifications using diagrammatics.
-However, our more down-to-earth construction allows us to explicitly calculate multiplicities in terms of classical representation theoretic numbers.

-We now apply the technology that we've developed to study the complex rank categories $\ots$.
-Using an interpolation of the classical Jantzen sum formula (Subsection \ref{subsec:jantzen_sum}), we produce a highest weight structure on the \textit{extended} category $\extots$ which is compatible with the natural categorical type A action given by translation functors.
-These data give $\extots$ the structure of an MFTPC, under the assumption that $t_1,\ldots,t_n$ are non-integers -- this condition is required to guarantee the existence of projectives in certain truncations of $\extots$.
+Finally, we apply this technology to study the complex rank categories $\ots$.
+By interpolating the classical Jantzen sum formula (Subsection \ref{subsec:jantzen_sum}), we produce a highest weight structure on the \textit{extended} category $\extots$ compatible with the natural categorical type A action given by translation functors.
+These data give $\extots$ the structure of an MFTPC under the assumption that $t_1,\ldots,t_n$ are non-integers.
+This condition is required to guarantee the existence of projectives in certain truncations of $\extots$.

-In order to use our MFTPC technology to understand $\extots$, we require that this MFTPC is \textit{mixed admissible} in the sense we mentioned earlier.
-This condition amounts to the point $(\bt,\bs)$ lying away from the intersections of certain affine hyperplanes in $\fk^{2n}$, i.e., precisely the requirement that the point $(\bt,\bs)$ belongs to an \textit{admissible} stratum $W$ as described earlier.
-Under this assumption, we can use Theorem \ref{intro_thm:construction} to compute multiplicities in terms of parabolic Kazhdan--Lusztig combinatorics.
-Moreover, we can produce an equivalence of $\extots$ with a limit of subquotients of classical parabolic categories $\cO$, making explicit the connection between complex rank representation theory and stable phenomena in classical representation theory.
-As before, the following theorem statement is not precise -- refer to Subsection \ref{subsec:structural_results} for details.
+As always, we require that this MFTPC is \textit{mixed admissible}.
+This amounts to condition that $(\bt,\bs)$ lies away from the intersections of some affine hyperplanes in $\fk^{2n}$, which precisely define the \textit{admissible} facets $W$ described earlier.
+Using Theorem \ref{intro_thm:construction}, we can produce an equivalence of $\extots$ with a limit of subquotients of classical parabolic categories $\cO$, making explicit the connection between complex rank representation theory and stable classical representation theory.

 \begin{introthm} If $\bt$ and $\bs$ are admissible parameters with $t_i \not \in \ZZ$ for any $i = 1,\ldots,n$, then the multiplicity $[\mts(\blambda):\lts(\bmu)]$, for any $2n$-multipartitions $\blambda,\bmu$ can be explicitly computed as a product of parabolic Kazhdan--Lusztig polynomials evaluated at $1$.
 In fact, the category $\extots$ is equivalent to a stable limit of the categories from Theorem \ref{intro_thm:construction}.